zng-ui/zng/TODO/Variables.md

             - Needs to affect the animation ID to have multiple at the same time.
             - Better only support this in a composite animation?

-        - Need to annotate each animation fn too so the contextual blender now how to cross-fade.
+        - Need to annotate each animation fn too so the contextual blender knows how to cross-fade.
             - Not if we only allow it in composite animation.

 ```rust